-Clearly, we must find ways to strengthen our students’ understanding of science, technology, engineering, the arts and mathematics [STEAM].
-By next year, it is said that there could be as many as 2.4 million unfilled STEAM jobs in the U.S. alone.
-Providing equitable STEAM opportunities is therefore fundamental if we want our students to compete in the future career market.
+Clearly, we must find ways to strengthen our students’ understanding of science, technology, engineering and mathematics [STEM].
+By next year, it is said that there could be as many as 2.4 million unfilled STEM jobs in the U.S. alone.
+Providing equitable STEM opportunities is therefore fundamental if we want our students to compete in the future career market.

 Each student at Cleveland Middle School [CMS] is issued their own laptop, through our Blended Learning and Digital Enhancement [BLADE] program and each teacher has been issued a MacBook.
 So, there's school-wide access to the G-Suite through ClassLink, allowing the flexibility to collaborate and to create personalized lessons in a one-to-one learning environment.
 Teachers can gauge the student's progress and mastery, and offer translations for our ESL students as they customize individual lessons fostering an inclusive differentiated classroom environment.

 CMS uses the Canvas Learning Platform as its Learning Management System.